CaPusto/calendar/README.md

 # Calendar TUI

-A beautiful, interactive **terminal calendar generator** written in Go.
+A simple, interactive **terminal calendar generator** written in Go.

 Generates a full-year calendar in the terminal with support for **60+ languages/locales**, customizable first day of the week (Monday/Sunday), colored weekends, and output to console or file.